Days

 On this private Sonargaon and Panam Day Tour, your day starts in a weaving village where Jamdani artisans still handcraft one of the world’s most exquisite cotton textiles.
 UNESCO has inscribed this shimmering cloth as an Intangible Cultural Heritage of Humanity.
 Watch patterns emerge thread by thread and learn how this fabric has defined Bengal’s identity for centuries.

-From there, visit Murapara Jamidar Bari—an iconic heritage stop showcasing Bengal’s zamindari lifestyle, art, and colonial-era grandeur.
-Next, you’ll admire the 15th-century Goaldi Mosque with its simple elegance, and explore folk art treasures at Sardar Bari Palace, where vibrant displays bring Bengal’s artistic heritage to life.
+From there, you’ll admire the 15th-century Goaldi Mosque with its simple elegance.
+Next, explore folk art treasures at Sardar Bari Palace, where vibrant displays bring Bengal’s artistic heritage to life.
 After a delicious traditional Bengali meal, you’ll stroll the atmospheric ruins of Panam City, its crumbling, vine-covered façades whispering stories of lost fortunes; you then cross the mighty Meghna River by boat to meet farming families on remote river islands — a rare glimpse of rural life where tides and silt shape every season.

 💡 Pro Tip: Sonargaon and Panam City are two of Bangladesh’s most Instagrammable heritage streets — bring your camera for those crumbling, vine-covered façades at golden hour.